soundarya-mv/reservation_app/README.md

   		Currencies

-	DB entries for currencies table: - Could have been enum in the code.
+	Use the below command to populate DB entries for currencies table: - Could have been enum in the code.
 But in Future while we scale to other currencies we can just introduce by adding an entry to the table, without code change

+		rails db:seed

+  		In case you run into some issues, use the below as the fallback for data population.

   		INSERT INTO Currencies(currency, created_at, updated_at) VALUES ("AUD", '2023-08-03 15:04:08', '2023-08-03 15:04:08');